Halbert S. Greenleaf: Congress

 Greenleaf was elected as a Democrat to the Forty-eighth Congress (March 4, 1883 – March 3, 1885).

 He was an unsuccessful candidate for reelection in 1884 to the Forty-ninth Congress.

 Greenleaf was elected to the 52nd United States Congress (March 4, 1891 – March 3, 1893).

 He was not a candidate for renomination in 1892.

 Later career and death

 He resumed his former business activities until retirement in 1896.

 He died at his summer home in the town of Greece, near Charlotte, New York, on August 25, 1906.
 He and his wife Jean Brooks Greenleaf, a noted suffragist, were interred in Mount Hope Cemetery, Rochester, New York.

+He was the brother-in-law of Linus Yale Jr. of the Yale Lock Company, who was married to his wife's half sister.
+His nephews were Julian L. Yale and John B. Yale.